-On Wed 18 March 2020, as part of Melbourne Design Week, shortlisted teams will pitch their design solutions to the Jury and a live audience on stage in the Great Hall to win a share of over $25,000 in prizes and be crowned E-Waste Challenge champions.
+On Thursday 25 June 2020, as part of Melbourne Design Week, shortlisted teams pitched their design solutions to the Jury for the chance to win a share of over $25,000 in prizes.

-Congratulations to the Victorian Design Challenge 2020 shortlist:
+Congratulations to all teams who made the Victorian Design Challenge 2020 shortlist.